 Weather station 10.2 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Dairy Queen Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Dairy Queen Wall:

 Featured Route For Dairy Queen Wall

 Pat Adams Dihedral 5.11b 6c 23 VIII- 23 E3 5c CA

 : ... : Dairy Queen Wall - Left Sid...

 This is another neglected classic which is found on the left side of the Dairy Queen Wall.
 Once at the base of the cliff climb the excellent Leap Year Flake or Leap Erickson as an approach pitch.
 Once atop these routes you'll be under a large overhang capping a right facing corner which is the route.The undercling/layback just off the start is the crux, and after the first 30 feet of climbing, you have to go up and around the roof which is easier, but a bit scary.
 An excellent stopper...[more]
 Browse More Classics in CA

 A hardy pine atop the DQ Wall (Right Side), Joshua...

 Dairy Queen Wall, Joshua Tree NP

 By Kyle Napierkowski